-Lunch/Snack Press twice Press until the desired category appears on the display window.
-More/ Less Optional (see More/Less Feature) (●page 13) 3.
+1. Lunch/ Snack Press twice Press until the desired food appears on the display window.
+2. More/ Less Optional • (see More/Less Feature) (• page 13) 3.
 Start • Press Start . ➤ Cooking starts.

-After steam is detected by the Genius Sensor, 2 beeps sound.
+Cooking is complete when 5 beeps sound.
+(When steam is detected by the Genius Sensor and 2 beeps sound, the remaining cooking time will appear in the display window.)

-The remaining cooking time appears in the display window and begins to count down.
-At the end of cooking, five beeps sound.